Balanced Filtering via Disclosure-Controlled Proxies: Learning an Proxy

-We will \textit{grow} our decision tree by sequentially making \textit{splits} over our feature space.
-So our tree will start as a stump and our matrix will have just one row, then we will split the tree into two leaves and the matrix will have two rows, and we will continue in this manner, splitting a leaf (and adding a row to the matrix) at each iteration.
-Because the two representations, as a matrix or a tree, afford us different analytical advantages, we will continue to refer to both as we derive our algorithm.
-One advantage of the matrix representation is that it allows us to easily reason about the convex hull of a set of conditional distributions.
-Lemma~\ref{lem:convex_hull} showed that there is a non-negative solution to our sampling problem $qA=U$ for a stochastic vector $q$ if and only if the uniform distribution lies in the convex hull of $A$.
-Our goal will be to grow our tree (and the matrix $A$) so that the distance between $C(A)$ and the uniform distribution $U$ shrinks at each iteration --- until finally $U$ is contained within $C(A)$.\footnote{Note that Algorithms~\ref{alg:deriving_probs} and \ref{alg:sampling} and Lemma~\ref{ref:lemma_sampling} extend easily to distributions other than the uniform -- thus, our method works without modification if we want to achieve some other distribution of groups besides uniform.}
+We grow our decision tree by sequentially making \textit{splits} over the feature space --- our tree will start as a stump and our matrix will have just one row, then we will split the tree into two leaves and the matrix will have two rows, and we will continue in this manner, splitting a leaf (and adding a row to the matrix) at each iteration.
+We will make these splits by employing a classification function from the pre-specified model class $\Hs \subseteq \{h: X \rightarrow \{0,1\}\}$ assigned to each leaf.
+Because the two representations, as a matrix or a tree, afford different analytical advantages, we will continue to refer to both as we derive our algorithm.
+One advantage of the matrix representation is that it allows us to reason about the convex hull of a set of conditional distributions.
+Lemma~\ref{lem:convex_hull} showed that there is a solution to $qA=U$ for a stochastic vector $q$ if and only if $U$ lies in the convex hull of $A$.
+Our goal will be to grow our tree (and the matrix $A$) so that the $\inf_{U' \in C(A)} \lVert U' - U \rVert_2$ shrinks at each iteration --- until finally $U$ is contained within (or sufficiently close to) $C(A)$.\footnote{Algorithms~\ref{alg:deriving_probs} and \ref{alg:sampling} and Lemma~\ref{ref:lemma_sampling} extend easily to distributions other than the uniform.}

-We begin with a geometric interpretation of $C(A)$ and describe how it will change as our tree and conditional distribution matrix expand.
-In particular, we are going to be growing a tree that has leaves $V$, and keeping track of a corresponding matrix $A$ of conditional feature distributions conditional on their classification by the tree.
+We begin with a geometric interpretation of $C(A)$ and describe how it changes as our tree and conditional distribution matrix expand.
+In particular, we grow a tree that has leaves $V$ and keep track of the corresponding matrix $A$ of sensitive attribute distributions conditional on their classification by the tree.
 We can always label the leaves of a tree with a binary sequence, so from now on we will identify each $V$ with a binary sequence.
-Using this description, we will derive sufficient conditions to decrease the Euclidean distance between $C(A)$ and $U$.
-Diagrams will be based on examples with three groups ($K=3$), but the analysis applies equally well in higher dimensions.
+Using this description, we derive sufficient conditions to decrease the Euclidean distance between $C(A)$ and $U$.
 We begin with several definitions that we will use to characterize $C(A)$.